Oxymetaphoric/milestone_project_1/README.md

 ### Devices

-The site weas tested on all devices available through Firefox and Chrome emulation tools.
+The site was tested on all devices available through Firefox and Chrome emulation tools.
 No major issues detected.

 ### Bug fixes

-~~jan 20th: margin in one of the divs in the footer was unintentially causing a small amount of horizontal scrolling to be possible.~~ Found the culprit using Firefox's Dev tools to identify the element at fault
+~~jan 20th: margin in one of the divs in the footer was unintentionally causing a small amount of horizontal scrolling to be possible.~~ Found the culprit using Firefox's Dev tools to identify the element at fault

 ~~jan 21st: setting global h property interacted badly with my logo layout due